orbeon/orbeon-forms-doc/Orbeon-Forms-release-history.md

+See also the [roadmap](Orbeon-Forms-Roadmap).
 Since Orbeon Forms 4.0, we have a fairly fast release schedule:

 - Orbeon Forms 4.5 PE and 4.5 CE were released on April 7, 2014.
 See also [the blog post](http://blog.orbeon.com/2014/04/orbeon-forms-45.html).
 - Orbeon Forms 4.4.1 PE was released on January 15, 2013.
 See also [the blog post](http://blog.orbeon.com/2014/01/orbeon-forms-441-pe.html).